 - Criminal defendants constantly wonder whether, if they are found not guilty at trial, the person who accused them of a crime will be prosecuted for filing a false police report.
 It almost never happens.
 Prosecutors hate charging alleged victims (even those who lie) with crimes.
 Attorney Spring has been involved in only one case where the alleged victim was later charged with filing a false police report, and it was only because video from a security camera proved beyond any doubt that she completely fabricated the alleged crime.

 Common Defenses for Filing a False Police Report

 - The defendant made a good faith mistake in his report to the police and did not intentionally lie.
 Anybody who has ever witnessed a crime knows it’s often a chaotic scene and it’s sometimes difficult to accurately report what happened.
 The Commonwealth bears the burden of proving beyond a reasonable doubt that the defendant intentionally lied when he was providing information to the cops.

 - The inaccurate information provided to police officers constituted minor details and not facts that were material to the case.
 A defendant who reports a perpetrator was wearing a red shirt when it was really orange, for example, is likely not going to be prosecuted.

-It is almost never a good idea to talk to the police (even as a witness) without first consulting with a Middlesex County filing a false police report lawyer.
+It is almost never a good idea to talk to the police (even as a witness) without first consulting with a Concord filing a false police report lawyer.
 Middlesex County criminal defense attorney Chris Spring is prepared to represent you regardless of whether you were charged with receiving stolen property or reckless endangerment of a child.